Mer completes divestment of UK fleet charging business through management buyout

 The energy distributed by the National Grid is generated from a mixture of renewable and fossil fuel sources.
 It cannot be sorted, which means that all customers powered by the grid receive an energy mixture.
 So, your energy supplier cannot control the electricity that goes in through your plugs, because of the grid mix on any given day.
 However, you should speak with your supplier to see if they have the appropriate credentials to enable you to report the emissions associated with your electricity supply as zero carbon.

 Although using a renewable energy supplier will not directly change your energy mix, it will have a positive impact and has the power to create change.
-There is power in consumer decisions, and Switching to a renewable energy supply helps move the market share of renewables against fossil fuels.
+There is power in consumer decisions, and switching to a renewable energy supply helps move the market share of renewables against fossil fuels.

 Energy suppliers can claim to be supplying renewable energy to consumers if they;